Restream/reindexer/fulltext.md

 ### Typos handling details

-Typos handling algorithm is language independant and simply checks possible word permutations.
-There are a banch of parameters to tune it:
+Typos handling algorithm is language independent and simply checks possible word permutations.
+There are a bunch of parameters to tune it:

 - MaxTypos - configures possible number of typos.
 Available values: [0, 4].
 Larger values allow to handle more permutations, however will require much more RAM and will decrease search speed.
 Recommended (and default) value is 2.
   Behavior, depending on MaxTypos value: